Leadership

 Camille brings more than 16 years of experience in special education and holds certifications in both general and special education.
 Her expertise in differentiated instruction allows her to effectively support students with diverse learning profiles.

-At Southern Raised Learning, Camille teaches middle and high school students, focusing on individualized instruction and skill development that prepares students for continued academic and personal success.
+Camille teaches high school students, focusing on individualized instruction and skill development that prepares students for continued academic and personal success.
 She is dedicated to fostering an inclusive environment where students feel supported, capable, and valued.

 Camille believes strong relationships and high expectations are key components of meaningful growth.